kt3k/pack/README.md

 - `-v` Show version number and exit.
 - `-o <filename>` Specify the output file name.
 If not specified, the bundle is output to stdout.
+- `--external <module>` Specify the external modules.
+The external modules are not bundled, but are left as import statements in the output.
+You can specify multiple --external options like `--external foo --external bar`.
+- `--fromat esm|cjs` Specify the output format.
+Default is esm.

 ## License